If you have questions about the application process, contact DHD’s Office of Student Affairs.

 Submit a current CV, including scholarly activities and publications to date.

-Include a writing sample no more than one year old.
-This should be a formal piece of research (e.g., a class paper, a chapter from your thesis, a publication paper where you are the primary author).
+Include a writing sample no more than one year old and no longer than 25 pages.
+This should be a formal piece of research (e.g., a class paper, a chapter from your thesis, a publication paper where you are the sole author).

 If English is not your native language, you must take the Test of English as a Foreign Language (TOEFL) or the exam of the International English Language Testing System (IELTS).